Morgan County Vehicle Impound Guide

 - Their valid driver's license.

-- Written authorization from you allowing them to retrieve the vehicle.
+- A signed authorization letter from you allowing them to retrieve the vehicle.
 A simple, signed letter will usually suffice.

 - The vehicle title or registration proving ownership.